lukedenton/portfolio/websites/README.md

 the design and development of the website, which is disappointing for me because I'm very proud of the work I had done.

 [Fresh Rejuvenations](http://freshrejuvenations.github.io/site/)

-## Other

-Around 10 years ago, I designed and developed 2 other websites, however they have since been updated and changed, so I can't link to a version of them, because it's not the work that I did.

-### Willunga Environment Centre

-From memory, I created the site for the centre using Dreamweaver.
-The sites files were managed using FTP, and as part of creating the website, I taught one of the volunteers at the centre how to update the website.
-This meant writing code, and using the FTP client.
-The volunteer there only knew a little bit about computers, so I was very proud of myself for being able to teach them some basic HTML and FTP.

-### So You Think You Can Bowl (Ascot Park Bowls Club)

-This website was created for an event held at the Ascot Park Bowls Club.
-The client had come up with a design and provided it to me in a Microsoft Publisher file, so I replicated that as a web page/site.
-One of the big things that the site had to do was accept registration fees, so I was able to integrate the site with PayPal IPN so those payments could be accepted securely.
-The site was used for a couple of years, however it seems that the domain has since lapsed, as the URL no longer works.